justmarkup/blog/articles/2020-02-21-teaser-with-multiple-links.md

 ## Conclusion

 As you can see, there is no real winner here.
 All the approaches have their disadvantages.
-Personally, I prefer to use the absolute link approach, as I often don't need individual :hover/:focus styles and I am okay with the disadvantage of not being able to select text there, as on the full article the text will be select-able.
+Personally, I prefer to use the absolute positioned link approach, as I often don't need individual :hover/:focus styles and I am okay with the disadvantage of not being able to select text there, as on the full article the text will be select-able.
 And it offers the best experience for keyboard and screen reader users.

 If you came as far, go and read more about building cards elements on [Inclusive Components](https://inclusive-components.design/cards/).